-- The National Christmas Tree is an absolute must-visit on a holiday trip to Washington, DC The beautiful pine has a prime location on the White House Ellipse, surrounded by smaller trees representing 56 U.S. states and territories.
+The National Christmas Tree is an absolute must-visit on a holiday trip to Washington, DC.
+The beautiful pine has a prime location on the White House Ellipse, surrounded by smaller trees representing 56 U.S. states and territories.
 The lighting celebration takes place November 28, and afterward there’ll be nightly performances throughout the season.

-Other can’t-miss lighting displays include ZooLights at the National Zoo, the gorgeous, oversize wreaths at Union Station, the Holiday Boat Parade of Lights on December 1 at Alexandria’s waterfront, or the sparkling trees surrounding Pandora Ice Rink in Baltimore’s Inner Harbor.
+Other can’t-miss lighting displays include ZooLights at the National Zoo, the oversize wreaths at Union Station, the Holiday Boat Parade of Lights on December 1 at Alexandria’s waterfront, or the sparkling trees surrounding Pandora Ice Rink in Baltimore’s Inner Harbor.